OpenBazaar/official_site/_posts/blog/2018-09-13/2018-09-13-how-decentralized-application-development-nearly-destroyed-my-world.markdown

 - **Latency**

 The server stores a list of your conversations.
-Within that data set is the peerId of each person you are chatting with and the last message in the conversation.
-This allows us to create a chat head with a default avatar and use the peerId as the name.
-The peerId is also enough to make a link to the user's page.
+Within that data set is the peer ID of each person you are chatting with and the last message in the conversation.
+This allows us to create a chat head with a default avatar and use the peer ID as the name.
+The peer ID is also enough to make a link to the user's page.
 While it may take up to a minute for the user's avatar and name show up, at least you'll have something showing in the client and you won't be prevented from starting the conversation.

 Additionally, we implement multiple layers of caching.
 We can't do this for all requests because for some it's important you have fresh data.
 In this case, however, the user's name and avatar will likely not change that often and if you do see data that is a few minutes (or occasionally a few days) old, it doesn't degrade your experience.